-In answers 22 through 24 of their new guidance, the IRS clarified that “if a hard fork is followed by an airdrop and you receive new cryptocurrency, you will have taxable income in the taxable year you receive that cryptocurrency.”
-This means that if you receive crypto in a hard fork, you may have to report it as income on your tax return.
+In answers 22 through 24 of the guidance, the IRS clarified that “if a hard fork is followed by an airdrop and you receive new cryptocurrency, you will have taxable income in the taxable year you receive that cryptocurrency.”
+This means that if you receive crypto in a hard fork or airdrop, you have to report it as income on your tax return.

 The IRS further states that the income is equal to the fair market value of the crypto when you received and took full control of it.
 The cost basis is equal to the amount of income that you claimed.

 Let's say you received 50 KLIMA from the KlimaDAO airdrop.
 If KLIMA was $2,000 when you received the airdrop, you would need to report $100,000 of income on your tax returns, regardless of the token's current price.

 Controversy over how the IRS taxes airdrops

 The IRS’s stance has not been without controversy.